 build, or shorten the path to the build folder in some other way.

 The nRF Connect for VS Code extension is a complete IDE for developing applications for nRF91, nRF53 and nRF52 Series devices.
 This includes an interface to the compiler and linker, an RTOS-aware debugger, a seamless interface to the nRF Connect SDK, and a serial terminal.
-For installation instructions, see Installing using Visual Studio Code.
-For other instructions related to nRF Connect for VS Code extension, see the nRF Connect for Visual Studio Code documentation site.
+For detailed instructions, see the nRF Connect for Visual Studio Code documentation site.

-For instructions specifically for building, see How to build an application.
+For instructions specifically for building, see Building an application.
 If you want to build and program with custom options, read about the advanced Custom launch and debug configurations and Application-specific flash options.

-If you are building the application or sample using SEGGER Embedded Studio IDE or on the command line and want to migrate to Visual Studio Code, use the Add an existing application option in the nRF Connect for VS Code extension to migrate your application.
+If you are building the application or sample using SEGGER Embedded Studio IDE or on the command line and want to migrate to Visual Studio Code, follow the instructions in the migrating from other IDEs to VS Code documentation.